VPAC/superlinux/supercomputingwithlinux.md

 Both man and info can exited with `q` for quit.

-`man ls` : Display the manual entry for the command "ls" `apropos <command>` : Search for a particular command.
-Equivalent to "man -k <command>" `info ls` : Display the more verbose hypertext entry for the command "ls"
+`man ls` : Display the manual entry for the command "ls" `apropos ls` : Search for the "ls" command.
+Equivalent to "man -k <command>" `info ls` : Display the more verbose hypertext entry for the command "ls" `whats ls` : Display a terse definition of the command "ls".

-Linux also have very useful 'pipes' and redirect commands.
+In addition to commands by themselves, Linux also have very useful pipes and redirects for commands.
 To pipe one command through another use the `|` symbol.

 For example, the who command how who is currently logged into the system.
 You may suspect that this will differ on the supercomputer and the local system!
 Run the command on the local computer and then 'pipe' the who command through